algoflora/cloregram/README.md

 ## Logging

-For logging Cloregram using [taoensso/timbre](https://github.com/taoensso/timbre/tree/master/src/taoensso) library.
+For logging Cloregram using [μ/log](https://github.com/BrunoBonacci/mulog) library.

-Out of the box it displays logs in console and record them to **logs/logs.json** file.
+Out of the box it write all logs to **logs/logs.mulog** file.

-Currently there are little problems ([Issue #8](https://github.com/algoflora/cloregram/issues/8)) with logs consistency in console and in JSON in some cases like tests crash with uncaught exception.
-But mostly such logging configuration presents convienent tool for monitoring and debugging.
+Also:
+- **logs/last.mulog** - all logs of last run.
+Cleans at startup.
+- **logs/events.mulog** - logs of last run events.
+No traces.
+Cleans at startup.
+- **logs/errors.mulog** - errors of last run.
+Cleans on startup.
+- **logs/publishers-errors.mulog** - errors in μ/log publishers.
+Cleans at startup.

 ## Configuration